Content analysis: Uses

 He also places these uses into the context of the basic communication paradigm.

 The following table shows fifteen uses of content analysis in terms of their general purpose, element of the communication paradigm to which they apply, and the general question they are intended to answer.

 As a counterpoint, there are limits to the scope of use for the procedures that characterize content analysis.
 In particular, if access to the goal of analysis can be obtained by direct means without material interference, then direct measurement techniques yield better data.
 Thus, while content analysis attempts to quantifiably describe communications whose features are primarily categorical——limited usually to a nominal or ordinal scale——via selected conceptual units (the unitization) which are assigned values (the categorization) for enumeration while monitoring intercoder reliability, if instead the target quantity manifestly is already directly measurable——typically on an interval or ratio scale——especially a continuous physical quantity, then such targets usually are not listed among those needing the "subjective" selections and formulations of content analysis.
 For example (from mixed research and clinical application), as medical images communicate diagnostic features to physicians, neuroimaging's stroke (infarct) volume scale called ASPECTS is unitized as 10 qualitatively delineated (unequal) brain regions in the middle cerebral artery territory, which it categorizes as being at least partly versus not at all infarcted in order to enumerate the latter, with published series often assessing intercoder reliability by Cohen's kappa.
 The foregoing italicized operations impose the uncredited form of content analysis onto an estimation of infarct extent, which instead is easily enough and more accurately measured as a volume directly on the images. ("Accuracy ... is the highest form of reliability.")
 The concomitant clinical assessment, however, by the National Institutes of Health Stroke Scale (NIHSS) or the modified Rankin Scale (mRS), retains the necessary form of content analysis.
 Recognizing potential limits of content analysis across the contents of language and images alike, Klaus Krippendorff affirms that "comprehen[sion] ... may ... not conform at all to the process of classification and/or counting by which most content analyses proceed," suggesting that content analysis might materially distort a message.

-The development of the initial coding scheme
+Developing the initial coding scheme

 The process of the initial coding scheme or approach to coding is contingent on the particular content analysis approach selected.
 Through a directed content analysis, the scholars draft a preliminary coding scheme from pre-existing theory or assumptions.
 While with the conventional content analysis approach, the initial coding scheme developed from the data.

-The conventional process of coding
+Conventional process of coding

-With either approach above, immersing oneself into the data to obtain an overall picture is recommendable for researchers to conduct.
-Furthermore, identifying a consistent and clear unit of coding is vital, and researchers' choices range from a single word to several paragraphs, from texts to iconic symbols.
-Last, constructing the relationships between codes by sorting out them within specific categories or themes.
+With either approach above, researchers may immerse themselves into the data to obtain an overall picture.
+A consistent and clear unit of coding is vital, with the choices ranging from a single word to several paragraphs and from texts to iconic symbols.
+Lastly, researchers construct the relationships between codes by sorting out them within specific categories or themes.